marcglasberg/image_pixels/README.md

 * The functions `img.pixelColorAt()` and `img.pixelColorAtAlignment()`
   can be used in the `builder` to read the color of the image pixels.

-* If the coordinates point to outside of the image, or if the image is not yet available, then these functions will return the
+* If the coordinates point to outside the image, or if the image is not yet available, then these functions will return the
   `defaultColor` provided in the `ImagePixels` constructor.